-For organic food lovers there are Naturalia on Place de Clichy and Bio coop at the bottom of rue de clichy plus one of only 3 organic food markets in Paris is at Place de Clichy every Saturday morning.
+For organic food lovers there are Naturalia on Place de Clichy and one of only 3 organic food markets in Paris is at Place de Clichy every Saturday morning.
 There are 2 VEGAN bakeries within a couple of minutes.
 There is also a renowned Herbalist - people come for miles to buy from them.